uf-reef-avl/reef_estimator/README.md

 - estimate_error           [reef_msg/SyncEstimateError  ]

-With this information, if produces the error and associated covariance which helps in testing if the filter is statistically consistent.
+With this information, it produces the error and associated covariance which helps in testing if the filter is statistically consistent.

 There is also more documentation with regards to the estimator design and dynamic equations in the [/docs/](./docs) directory.